Official UK Government Partner

 This includes sensory impairments, such as those affecting sight or hearing, and long-term conditions such as asthma, epilepsy and cancer.

-Vulnerable adults with such conditions don’t necessarily have SEN, but there are significant overlaps between disabled vulnerable adults and those with SEN.
+Children and young people with such conditions don’t necessarily have SEN, but there are significant overlaps between disabled children and young people and those with SEN.

-If a disabled adult needs special educational provision they are also covered by the SEN definition.
+If a disabled child, young people or adult needs special educational provision they are also covered by the SEN definition.

 Study Mind’s aim is to treat each individual student with good quality care, and additional measures are considered for any student, not just students in this category.

-Study Mind recognises that safeguarding and promoting the welfare of vulnerable adults is everyone’s responsibility.
-Everyone who comes into contact with vulnerable adults and their parents or carers has a role to play in safeguarding them.
+4a.
+Study Mind recognises that safeguarding and promoting the welfare of children is everyone’s responsibility.
+Everyone who comes into contact with children and their parents or carers has a role to play in safeguarding them.

 Study Mind complies with all legislation around safeguarding during recruitment and all senior management are required to attend Safer Recruitment and general safeguarding training as part of their role.